genesis-community/prometheus-genesis-kit/README.md

 #### Base

-- **params.monitored_endpoints** - A list of URLs that Prometheus should monitor with its [blackbox_exporter][2].
-These will show up in the `Probe: HTTPS Summary` dashboard
-- **params.skip_ssl_validation** - Defines whether the Promtheus exporters skip SSL cert validation when connecting to the various monitored components they watch.
-Off by default (certs are checked).
-Enable this if you have self-signed certs in your deployment.

 - **params.prometheus_disk_pool** - used to define the persistent disk pool that the Vault VMs will be given.
 This pool must exist in the Cloud Config of the BOSH director that deploys Vault.
 This defaults to `prometheus`.
 It is highly advised that you make this on fast/SSD